 The building houses two multifunctional auditoriums used for prayer services, classes, lectures, and other events, a kosher dining hall, library, small meeting room, Beit Midrash (house of learning), study lounge, TV lounge, kitchenette, and offices.
 A hospitality bar with coffee, tea and snacks is always open and centrally located.
 The building has an elevator and is accessible for individuals with disabilities.
 To request the use of a space, please submit a request through the Event Management System (EMS) web app.
 See CJL Spaces to read descriptions of spaces at CJL .

 The CJL’s dining hall serves the University community throughout the academic year.
 Princeton University Campus Dining manages the kosher dining hall.
-The dining hall is only open to students and faculity with PUID's as well as their guests.
+The dining hall is only open to students and faculty with PUID's as well as their guests. (see COVID NOTE above).
 For more information, visit Kosher Dining.